nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Borrowing a book : `borrow`

-Records a borrowing activity.
-You need to do so whenever a reader borrows a book.
+You can use this command to let a reader borrow a book.

 Format: `borrow bc/BARCODE r/READERNAME`

 **:information_source: Notes:**

 * Refer to [Records' Command Parameters](#records-command-parameters) for more details about each parameter.
-* Lets the reader with the specified name READERNAME borrow the book specified by name BOOKNAME.
 * The reader's name is case sensitive, e.g. `Bob` and `bob` are two different readers.
   (The reason for case sensitivity is because reader names are currently being used as a unique identifier for each reader.)
+* Readers who are currently holding on to overdue books are not allowed to borrow books, until they have returned the overdue books.
+* Each reader can only borrow up to 4 books at any point in time.

-Example Use:
+Example use:
-* `borrow bc/1000000000 r/Alex` records a rental entry that reader whose name is Alex borrowed a copy of The Old Man And The Sea which barcode is 1000000000

-More Examples:
-* `borrow bc/1234567890125 r/Bernice` records that Bernice borrowed a copy of Cloud Atlas which barcode is 1234567890125
-* `borrow bc/1000000001 r/Charlotte` records that Charlotte borrowed a copy of The Hobbit which barcode is 1000000001
+Let's say the reader `Charlotte` would like to borrow the book `Cloud Nine`.
+You can follow the steps below to get SmartLib to keep track of the borrowing record.

 Steps:

-1. Type `borrow` in the _Command Box_.
+1. Type `borrow bc/1999999999 r/Charlotte` into the _Command Box_.
-2. Type `bc/BARCODE` where `BARCODE` is to be replaced by actual barcode
-3. Type `r/READERNAME` where `READERNAME` is the reader borrowing the book

-Notes:
-1. Each part of command is separated by space
-2. Command is sensitive to cases, so you need to type out the exact case match.
+1. Press `Enter` to execute your input.

 Outcome:

 * The _Result Display_ will show a message indicating success.
 * SmartLib will record down this borrowing activity.
-* The relevant parts in UI will be updated.
+* The relevant parts of the GUI will be updated.
+  <br><br>
   ![result for 'borrow bc/1999999999 r/Charlotte'](images/BorrowCommand.png)

 #### Returning a book : `return`